jverne/jverne.github.io/_posts/2016-11-07-windows-os-x-10-ubuntu-edition.md

 So, once I'd placed the order for this new laptop I started thinking ahead to how I was going to configure it for maximum coffee-shop hackery.
 And I came to a surprising (for me) conclusion.

 I'm probably __not__ going to install Linux on it, at least for now.
 I actually have very few bad things to say about Windows 10 as a development OS at work.
-And installing Linux on a laptop, and configuring it just right, and al that nonsense is just _boring_.
-Quite frankly, about 80% of what I need an OS to give me is a decent POSIX command-line, and it just so happens that [Windows 10 now offers a fairly useful Linux style command line environment](https://msdn.microsoft.com/en-us/commandline/wsl/about).
+And installing Linux on a laptop, configuring it just right, and all that nonsense is just _boring_.
+Quite frankly, most of what I need an OS to give me is a decent POSIX command-line, and it just so happens that [Windows 10 now offers a fairly useful Linux style command line environment](https://msdn.microsoft.com/en-us/commandline/wsl/about).

 That's right.
 I'm a [switcher](https://www.apple.com/pr/library/2002/06/10Apple-Launches-Real-People-Ad-Campaign.html) again, just like back in '02.
 Or maybe I only like to use releases that have the number 10 in them?